Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Abstract

 \section{Abstract}

-Prompting methods such as Chain-of-Thought (CoT) have shed new light on enhancing the reasoning capabilities of large language models, and researchers have extensively explored the generation process of rationales and answers.
-However, they have overlooked the potential challenges posed by the poor quality of reasoning problems\footnote{A reasoning problem often consists of two parts: the context and the final question \cite{DBLP:journals/corr/abs-2205-09712}.}, which may influence the reasoning performance significantly.
-In this work, we propose Self-Polish (SP), a novel method that facilitates the model's problem-solving process by prompting them to progressively refine the given problems to be more comprehensible and solvable.
-Specifically, the method teaches models to eliminate irrelevant information, rearrange the logic structure and organize local conditions into new ones parallelly.
-SP is orthogonal to all other prompting methods, making it convenient to integrate with state-of-the-art techniques for further improvement.
-We conduct thorough experiments on five benchmarks to illustrate the effectiveness of the proposed method.
-For example, with Text-davinci-003, our method boosts the performance of standard few-shot prompting by $8.0\%$ on GSM8K and $17.8\%$ on MultiArith; it also improves the performance of CoT by $6.0\%$ on GSM8K and $6.0\%$ on MathQA, respectively.
+To enhance the multi-step reasoning capabilities of large language models, researchers have extensively explored prompting methods, notably the Chain-of-Thought (CoT) method which explicitly elicits human-like rationales.
+However, they have inadvertently overlooked the potential of enhancing model reasoning performance by formulating higher-quality problems \footnote{A reasoning problem often consists of two parts: the context and the final question \cite{DBLP:journals/corr/abs-2205-09712}.}.
+In this work, we start from the problem side and propose Self-Polish (SP), a novel method that facilitates the model's reasoning by guiding it to progressively refine the given problems to be more comprehensible and solvable.
+We also explore several automatic prompting varients and propose the Self-Polish prompt bank for the community.
+SP is orthogonal to all other prompting methods of answer/reasoning side like CoT, allowing for seamless integration with state-of-the-art techniques for further improvement.
+Thorough experiments show that the proposed method attains notable and consistent effectiveness on five reasoning benchmarks across different models.
 Furthermore, our method also showcases impressive performance on robustness evaluation.
+Codes and prompts are available at \href{https://github.com/WooooDyy/Self-Polish}{https://github.com/WooooDyy/Self-Polish}.